stevenhowley/oregon-aqi-dashboard/README.md

 \- Choropleth county-level maps of Oregon using Plotly

 \- Summary statistics showing statewide mean and best/worst counties for any selected day

-\### Live AirNow Observations

-The dashboard also fetches current PM2.5 and Ozone observations from the AirNow API and displays the latest station-level readings on a map.

-Set your AirNow API key as an environment variable (PowerShell example): setx AIRNOW\_KEY "your\_real\_key\_here"

-Restart Jupyter Notebook afterward.